While I love making rice for my family, every now and again we want something that’s just as filling but a little bit lighter.

 Whenever my family and I are in this mood, I make delicious cauliflower rice!
 Cauliflower is a great substitute for rice because it’s lower in calories, high in fiber, and packed with nutrients and antioxidants.

 What’s more, cauliflower has a mild taste that pairs up with other flavors beautifully so I can easily add herbs, spices, and other ingredients to jazz up a dish of cauliflower rice.

-Bonus time: for those looking for keto rice, cauliflower rice is perfect because it contains very little carbs.
-A cup of cauliflower rice, which is very filling based on my personal experience, only contains around 3 grams of carbs!
+Bonus time: for those looking for keto rice, cauliflower rice is perfect because it contains very few carbs.

 In a word, no. Cauliflower rice does not taste like rice and if you expect it to have the same bland flavor profile as rice, you will be disappointed.

 Cauliflower rice has a nutty, slightly bitter, flavor.
 That being said, however, the taste of cauliflower rice goes well with a host of different appetizers and main dishes; you just have to adjust your expectations when it comes to eating this rice substitute.